luislclt/kubernetes-arm/Initial_Guideline.md

     Join with Rock64Master1 saved command before (Get the command from kubeadm init command on Rock64Master1)

 	kubeadm join --token secret.yourtoken (....)

+Check if every node is connected and on the same version:

+    > kubectl get nodes

+    > uname -a

+    > cat /etc/os-release

+Install Weave Net overlay network

+	kubectl apply -f “https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d ‘\n’)&env.NO_MASQ_LOCAL=1”
+	sudo curl -L git.io/weave -o /usr/local/bin/weave
+	sudo chmod a+x /usr/local/bin/weave

+Enable pod scheduling on Master

+    Taint the master node so application pods can run on it too (Validate this, maybe change tain config on the next tutorial)

+	kubectl taint nodes --all node-role.kubernetes.io/master-

+Don't forget to Enable feature gate for TTL

+    add the flag `- --feature-gates=TTLAfterFinished=true`

+    After this, wait 5 minutes for the Master pods to restart.

+Cluster Status

+    kubectl get nodes

-In case of a failure you maybe need to reset all nodes and start Kubernetes again
+### In case of a failure

+Maybe need to reset all nodes and start Kubernetes again

     Drain and delete the nodes (for each node you have)